zpnoob/tp/docs/UserGuide.md

 ### Marking a contact as Do Not Call: `dnc`

-Marks a contact as Do Not Call (DNC) in the address book.
+Marks a contact as Do Not Call (DNC) in InsuraBook.

 <div style="text-align: center;">
     <img src="images/features/dncCommand.png" alt="Ui" style="border: 2px solid black; border-radius: 10px; max-width: 50%; height: auto; margin: 20px 0px;"/>